Pressures aligning on Biden, Democrats to forgive student loans - NewsBreak

 A spokesperson said the White House will “put forth regulatory improvements to income-driven repayment, borrower defense to repayment, and closed school discharges” in the coming weeks and months.

-But more than eight months since the memo was requested by the White House, patience has been wearing thin among many borrowers ahead of the upcoming May deadline, adding to concern among lawmakers.
+But more than eight months since the memo was requested by the White House, patience has been wearing thin among many borrowers ahead of the upcoming May deadline, adding to concern among lawmakers.‘How long after contracting COVID-19 can I get it again?’ and other reinfection questions answered

 “If we were able to get some student debt forgiveness package, I think it would go a long way,” he said.
 “I think it would be a huge lift on the personal economies of these borrowers, but it would be a tremendous lift to the economy.”